MainTitleHeader

 How to Rent a Scooter or E-Bike

 Scan the QR code or barcode on the bike or scooter with the camera on your phone and follow the instructions.
-For other options please call the customer service number for the company you would like to use.
+For other options for renting, please call the customer service number for the company you would like to use.

 Where to Park